 **** This job has been archived. ***

-Our client is the UK's leading independent manufacturer of packaging products.
+Our Northamptonshire based client is the UK's leading independent manufacturer of packaging products.
 They have earned a deserved reputation for the quality of both their products and service.
-They have achieved this by continually investing in cutting edge technology within their production facility and, importantly, having a well trained and motivated workforce.
+They have achieved this by continually investing in cutting edge technology within their production facility and, importantly, having a well-trained and motivated workforce.

-Our client is looking for strong team player with the desire to learn and forge a career, experience within a similar environment is essential.
-The right candidate will possess the following background and skills set;
+Our client is looking for strong team player with the desire to learn and forge a career.
+Experience within a manufacturing/production environment would be advantageous.

 This role is commutable from: